clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 Clojure Camp aims to offer a learning experience to support would-be Clojure developers currently under-served by existing offerings.
 We achieve this by:
   - translating best practices of pedagogical research of teaching programming to Clojure
   - fostering a welcoming community of learners and mentors
-  - providing supportive infrastructure to motivate learning
+  - providing supportive infrastructure to motivate learning  <br>

 ---